aaronli39/artificial_intel/notes.md

+## 02/27/19

+**properties of priority queue**
+* smallest element at root
+* parents are smaller than or equal to children
+* things are left-justified

+## 02/25/19

+* there is a class of problems that machines cannot solve

 ## 02/14/19

 * python can ask OS for memory, and when the program terminates, python's garbage collector will remove it